 Civil engineers design and supervise large-scale public work construction projects, such as roads, buildings, tunnels, dams, and bridges.
 They are responsible for gathering project requirements, testing and evaluating building sites and materials, and managing the overall building process from start to finish.
-That means that civil engineers need to see and understand the big picture, and also be able to execute the tiniest of details.
+That means that civil engineers need to see and understand the big picture, and be able to execute the tiniest of details.

 Civil engineers typically require at least a bachelor’s degree.
 Graduate degrees and licensure often are needed for promotion to senior positions.

 The skill requirements for any civil engineer job vary widely based on the position.
 However, every civil engineer should have a strong understanding of industry and government standards, requirements, and guidelines.
 In addition, civil engineers should have strong leadership, decision-making, analytical thinking, math, organization, technical writing, and communication skills.